Walter Gilbert (pilot)

 Gilbert in 'SK taxied ahead of them to create waves on the surface and to let the slipstream from his propeller assist the heavily loaded Lockheed Sirius get up on his step.

-In 1939, as regional operations chief for Western Canada Airways, Gilbert directed Russ Baker to Fort St. John, British Columbia, near Pinchi Lake where service was needed to fly mercury.
+In 1939, as regional operations chief for Western Canada Airways, Gilbert directed Russ Baker to Fort St. James, British Columbia, near Pinchi Lake where service was needed to fly mercury.
 The Consolidated Mining and Smelting Company of Canada Limited was supplying the increased demands brought on by war.
 The mine manager Emil Bronlund supplied Baker 400 flasks of mercury, 75 pounds each, in June 1940 to fly out.

 After the war Baker and Gilbert started Central British Columbia Airlines with financing from Karl John Springer.
 The company was incorporated 8 July 1945 and for a while Gilbert was President.
 He and Baker stayed at Devonshire Hotel in Vancouver when the north country was undergoing freeze-up and spring break-up.
 Over-expenditures were repaid by Baker, but Gilbert balked and was fired by Springer in June 1947.

 From Chilliwack Gilbert provided crop dusting service.
 Later he moved to Point Roberts and became an American.
 He died 18 June 1986.